CharmedSatyr/charmed_blog/content/blog/how-to-add-login-with-mastodon-using-nodejs/index.md

 - Yeoman: 3.1.0
 - Generator Express ES6: 0.6.1

-Version information for packages saved to the project with npm can be found [here](https://github.com/package.json).
+Version information for packages saved to the project with npm can be found [here](https://github.com/CharmedSatyr/mastodon-oauth-demo/blob/master/package.json).
 You might be able to get away with using a different setup; give it a shot!

-## <div id='mastodon-setup'>Create the Mastodon Application</div>
+## <div id='create-mastodon-app'>Create the Mastodon Application</div>

 Let's get started.
 Your first step will be to sign in to the Mastodon instance that should authorize your users.
 If you don't have a Mastodon account, you can find an instance that's right for you at [instances.social](https://instances.social).
 This tutorial will use the instance I run, [charmed.social](https://charmed.social), for the demo.